 - Add the salt and flour.
 Mix at a slow speed until all ingredients are blended.
 You will have a thick and sticky dough.
 Mix the dough on medium speed for 4 to 5 minutes.

-- Pour about 1 tablespoon of oil into a large bowl.
+- Knead and rise: Pour about 1 tablespoon of oil into a large bowl.
 Transfer dough into this bowl & cover with a plastic wrap.
 Place in a draft-free, warm place to allow to rise for 2 hours or until it doubles.

-- Once it doubles, sprinkle 1-2 tablespoons of flour on a clean surface and put the dough on it.
+- Roll & Filling: Once it doubles, sprinkle 1-2 tablespoons of flour on a clean surface and put the dough on it.
 Roll the dough into a rectangle, 12 x 18 inches.

 - Melt the ¼ cup butter.
 Brush butter on the inside of a cupcake pan.
 Set aside.